-I bought the Lip Ultra Nude 2017 Set #LipTrends (£6, paid £4) and was under the impression that they were three nude lipglosses – here’s me blaming the Boxing Day prosecco, but having checked the website, it actually does say in several places on the page that these are all lipglosses.
+I bought the Lip Ultra Nude 2017 Set #LipTrends (£6, paid £4) (currently unavailable) and was under the impression that they were three nude lipglosses – here’s me blaming the Boxing Day prosecco, but having checked the website, it actually does say in several places on the page that these are all lipglosses.
 However – the back of the box reads, “This exclusive set contains 1 intense liquid lipstick, 1 nude lip cream and a high shine nude lipgloss.”
 Dafuq?!
 If I’d read that on the website I wouldn’t have bought these, as I’m not a fan of liquid lipsticks.
 Having read the website reviews, the product page, and the box – all which give conflicting information – I’m still not sure what these actually are, so I guess I’ll just have to try them and find out!

-I fancied trying their Lip Lava formula so I got three – one is the I Heart Makeup Lip Lava Molten Chocolate in Salted Caramel (£3, paid £0.90), which I expected to be a nude brown, but it’s actually a light coral colour, lol.
+I fancied trying their Lip Lava formula so I got three – one is the I Heart Revolution Lip Lava Molten Chocolate in Salted Caramel (£3, paid £0.90), which I expected to be a nude brown, but it’s actually a light coral colour, lol.
 It does smell a little of chocolate though.
 The other two were from the regular Lip Lava line – in Unleash and Tremor (£2.99, paid £0.90).
 One thing I have noticed about these is that they don’t have the shade name on the tubes – that’s a bit irritating, so I will probably label mine!